WebAssembly/design/Nondeterminism.md

    - In SIMD.js, floating point values may or may not have subnormals flushed to zero.
    - In SIMD.js, operations ending in "Approximation" return approximations that may vary between platforms.

- - Environment-dependent resource limits may be exhausted
+ - Environment-dependent resource limits may be exhausted.

 ## Note for users of C, C++, and similar languages